aparame/Autonomous_RailBot/Lidar/README.md

 ## Installation
 ---
-The Velodyne VLP16/Puck can be easily installed and visualized on ROS using the steps mentioned at [this link](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16)

-**Tips based on installation experience**
-* The Gnome menu is nothing but the *Settings* menu in your Ubuntu 20.04 LTS system.
-It's the same for Jetson Devices
+The original installation tutorial is in [this link](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16).

-* On my linux machine, the Ethernet port is identified as `enp59s0` instead of `eth0` as mentioned in the above installation link.
-To check for your own port name, type `ifconfig -a` in your terminal and identify the names of the ethernet port on the left
+* Check for the ethernet port name, type `ifconfig -a` in the terminal and identify the names of the ethernet port (normally `eth0`)
-* Hence remember to replace the `eth0` with the name of your Ethernet port
-* Our LIDAR's static IP address is **192.168.126.207** as decoded from the MAC address under the VLP16
+* The LIDAR's default static IP address is **192.168.1.201**(Please do not make changes to it).

 ---